lightning-tv/solid/docs/essentials/layout.md

 - **`onBeforeLayout`**: Use this callback to resize the parent node before flex is calculated.
 Return `true` to force the parent to call `parent.updateLayout` and resize.
 - **`onLayout`**: Use this callback to update the element after flex calculation.

 If you ever need to re-render a child element, call `updateLayout` on the parent to perform the layout again.
+You can also set `updateLayoutOn` to a prop which calls updateLayout whenever the prop changes.